web-padawan/awesome-web-components/README.md

 * [Polymer](https://www.polymer-project.org/) Polymer is a new type of library for the web, built on top of Web Components, and designed to leverage the evolving web platform on modern browsers.
 * [X-Tag](https://x-tag.readme.io/) X-Tag is a small JavaScript library, created and supported by Mozilla, that brings Web Components Custom Element capabilities to all modern browsers.
+* [Slim.js](http://slimjs.com) Slim.js is a lightning fast library for development of custom-elements and applications based on web-components, using native browser APIs (no black magic involved)
 * [Bosonic](http://bosonic.github.io/) Bosonic is a set of tools that enable you to build Web Components as the spec currently describes, and supporting not-so-modern browsers like IE9.
 * [Polymer Dart](https://www.dartlang.org/polymer/) Polymer.dart is a Dart port of Polymer.
 Build Web Components with Dart, and interoperate with Web Components built with JavaScript.
 * [Skate](https://github.com/skatejs/skatejs) Skate is a web component library that is focused on being a tiny, performant, syntactic-sugar for binding behaviour to custom and existing elements without ever having to worry about when your element is inserted into the DOM.